nhaynes/cypher/README.md

 #Cypher
 PHP Library to help with using Neo4j Cypher Query Language.
 More information about Neo4j can be found [here](http://neo4j.com/) and information for cypher can be found [here](http://neo4j.com/docs/2.1.1/cypher-query-lang/).
 Because of certain issue with travis, I have yet to attach a build badge but it's coming soon.
 This library is licensed under MIT so you can do whatever you want with it.

 This library uses transaction rest api in Neo4j server hence only Neo4j 2.0 and above are supported.
+This library also uses guzzle 4 which requires PHP 5.4 and above.

 ##Installation
 This library is available through [composer](https://packagist.org/packages/endyjasmi/cypher).
 If you dont know how to use composer, a tutorial can be found [here](http://code.tutsplus.com/tutorials/easy-package-management-with-composer--net-25530).